Burning for Brolgas

 ...on the Townsville Town Common

 The Townsville Town Common was famous for its large dry season flocks of Brolgas, with over 1,000 still regularly seen to the mid 1970s.
-The site is still famous for its birdlife, but expert Townsville birdwatchers now expect Brolga totals less than 100 (Ian Boyd, in Wetland Birds of the Townsville Region, 2011) and the highest count reported to the online bird database site Eremaea in recent years is 160 (N Bruce, 30 November 2012).
+The site is still famous for its birdlife, but expert Townsville birdwatchers now expect Brolga totals less than 100 (Ian Boyd, in Wetland Birds of the Townsville Region, 2011) and the highest count reported to the online bird database site eBird in the 10 years to 2017 is 160 (N Bruce, 30 November 2012).

 What happened?
 In ‘Burning for Brolgas’ Ozcranes looks at how a ponded pasture grass became the dominant species in critical Brolga wetlands, and efforts to understand and control it.